Track your package

 In March 1982, France Express changed its legal status to become an Economic Interest Group (GIE).
 This model allows multiple regional carriers to unite within a single cooperative structure, sharing resources and expertise while maintaining decentralized management.
 The GIE France Express, whose governance is ensured by a management committee from the member companies, was renewed in 2021 for a period of 15 years.
 Over the decades, France Express has continuously modernized its infrastructure (for example, the inauguration of a mechanized sorting center in Corbas in 2009) and expanded its service offerings, consolidating its position among the leaders in express transport in France.

-This distinction does not prevent some service similarities in the French express courier market: DPD France (resulting from the acquisition of Exapaq) has oriented itself towards delivery to businesses and individuals with options such as delivery to relay points or predictive delivery, while France Express focuses on a tailored B2B approach, including handling large parcels and pallets.
+This distinction does not prevent some service similarities in the French express parcel market: DPD France (resulting from the acquisition of Exapaq) has oriented itself towards delivery to businesses and individuals with options such as delivery to relay points or predictive delivery, while France Express focuses on a tailored B2B approach, including handling bulky parcels and pallets.
 In practice, there is no direct pooling of networks between DPD and France Express; each entity has its own infrastructure and agencies.
 However, France Express can collaborate with various international partners (including potentially actors from the DPD network or other global carriers) to transport its parcels outside France.
 In summary, France Express and DPD coexist in the express delivery market in France, but remain attached to two distinct groups and are not integrated with each other.
-Note that the similarity of the names "Geodis" and "GeoPost" (parent company of DPDgroup) can be confusing, but they are indeed two organizations without capital links.
+Note that the similarity in name between "Geodis" and "GeoPost" (parent company of DPDgroup) can be confusing, but they are indeed two organizations without capital links.

 France Express offers a wide range of transport and logistics services to meet the varied needs of its professional clientele (and, to some extent, individuals via its partners).
-Its core business revolves around the express transport of goods, with two main segments: parcel delivery and palletized freight delivery.
+Its core business revolves around express freight transport, with two main segments: parcel delivery and palletized freight delivery.
 In addition, there are specialized offers tailored to specific sectors and the rise of online commerce.
 The company thus handles several million parcels and pallets each year on behalf of companies in various sectors (from automotive to healthcare to e-commerce).

-- Pallet transport (freight): The network also handles heavier and bulkier shipments, in the form of pallets or lots of goods.
-This palletized courier service is particularly suitable for industries and wholesalers, ensuring rigorous tracking of pallets from pickup to final delivery.
+• Pallet transport (freight): The network also handles heavier and bulkier shipments, in the form of pallets or batches of goods.
+This palletized messaging service is particularly suitable for industries and wholesalers, ensuring rigorous tracking of pallets from pickup to final delivery.

-- Solutions for e-commerce: Aware of the demands of electronic commerce, France Express offers services adapted for online sales sites.
-This includes fast deliveries to end customers, the possibility for recipients to schedule their reception (via the appointment delivery option) and proactive information to the end customer on the status of their parcel.
-E-commerce professionals can also integrate France Express services into their systems (via APIs or software modules) to automate the issuance of shipping labels and order tracking.
-In addition, France Express provides simplified handling of customer returns, allowing e-merchants to efficiently manage merchandise returns if needed.
+• Solutions for e-commerce: Aware of the demands of electronic commerce, France Express offers services adapted for online sales sites.
+This includes fast deliveries to end customers, the possibility for recipients to schedule their reception (via the delivery on appointment option) and proactive information to the final customer on the status of their parcel.
+E-commerce professionals can also integrate France Express services into their systems (via APIs or software modules) to automate the printing of shipping labels and order tracking.
+In addition, France Express provides simplified handling of customer returns, allowing e-merchants to efficiently manage merchandise returns if necessary.

-- Specific shipments: With the support of the Geodis group, France Express is able to handle special shipments requiring dedicated expertise.
-For example, the network has solutions for dangerous goods (secure ADR transport), sensitive products (medical equipment, temperature-controlled products), valuable items, or even the transport of live animals in compliance with regulations.
+• Specific shipments: With the support of the Geodis group, France Express is able to handle special shipments requiring dedicated expertise.
+For example, the network has solutions for dangerous goods (secure ADR transport), sensitive products (medical equipment, temperature-controlled products), valuables, or even the transport of live animals in compliance with regulations.
 These specialized services complement the standard offer and demonstrate France Express's ability to adapt to the most demanding requests.

 The range of services offered by France Express allows it to adapt to both occasional emergencies and regular shipments, while ensuring a high level of service quality (reliability of deadlines, traceability, and security of shipments).

 The strength of France Express lies in its dense and integrated territorial network.
 Today, the structure has 110 agencies spread across metropolitan France (including Corsica), allowing it to ensure comprehensive national coverage.
-As early as the 1980s, France Express had succeeded in being present in every French department, an unprecedented achievement in the express sector.
-Thanks to this fine territorial network, the network can carry out efficient daily connections between all regions: about 2,500 routes are organized each day between agencies, supported by 11 main sorting centers where night sorting and inter-regional connections take place.
+From the early 1980s, France Express had succeeded in being present in every French department, an unprecedented achievement in the express sector.
+Thanks to this fine territorial network, the network can carry out efficient daily connections between all regions: about 2,500 routes are organized each day between agencies, supported by 11 main sorting centers where sorting and inter-regional connections are carried out at night.
 This efficient logistics system guarantees optimized deadlines, for example by allowing morning pickups followed by afternoon deliveries in the same department (hence the historic slogan La France 2 fois par jour).

 Beyond French borders, France Express relies on the Geodis group network as well as specialized partnerships to offer international delivery services.
 Connections exist with neighboring countries (Benelux, United Kingdom, Italy, Spain, etc.), where platforms connected to the France Express network allow parcels to be shipped to or from these neighboring markets.
 For more distant shipments (extended Europe and the rest of the world), France Express integrates its services into global offers, entrusting parcels to trusted partner carriers or Geodis international subsidiaries.
 With the Geodis group having a global logistics network, France Express can thus offer its clients delivery to most international destinations, relying on reliable correspondents in each country.
 Thus, a client can ship via France Express not only throughout the French territory but also to a multitude of destinations abroad, with continuous tracking and logistics management ensured from start to finish.

 France Express provides its clients with modern tools for real-time shipment tracking.
-A parcel can be tracked directly online: each shipped parcel is associated with a unique tracking number, which the sender can consult via the France Express professional web portal (client area) and which the recipient can also enter on a dedicated space to know the status of their shipment.
+The tracking of a parcel can be done directly online: each shipped parcel is associated with a unique tracking number, which the sender can consult via the professional web portal of France Express (client area) and which the recipient can also enter on a dedicated space to know the status of their shipment.
 These tracking platforms provide updated information at each stage of the journey.
 Tracking consultation is possible at any time, including from a smartphone or tablet, offering great responsiveness to both senders and recipients.

-- "Info direct" service: intended for senders, this tool allows real-time action on the shipment in progress.
-For example, if a problem occurs during the delivery phase (unreachable recipient, incomplete address), the sender can, via the platform, provide new instructions immediately (choose a new delivery date, correct an address) to minimize delay or avoid a delivery failure.
+• "Info direct" service: intended for senders, this tool allows real-time action on the shipment in progress.
+For example, if a problem arises during the delivery phase (recipient unreachable, incomplete address), the sender can, via the platform, provide new instructions immediately (choose a new delivery date, correct an address) to minimize delay or avoid a delivery failure.

-In addition to standard offers, France Express has developed several specific delivery services to meet particular requirements for speed or time slots.
+In addition to standard offers, France Express has developed several specific delivery services to meet particular speed or time slot requirements.
 These complementary solutions allow clients to be offered options tailored to both emergencies and planned delivery needs.

-- Delivery before opening (Service "LAO" (Delivery Before Opening): this premium service is intended for professional deliveries that must be made early in the morning, before the recipient's activities start.
-Typically used in the automotive sectors (delivery of spare parts before garage openings) or industrial sectors, LAO relies on night distribution circuits to ensure the parcel is delivered at dawn.
+• Delivery before opening ("LAO" service (Delivery Before Opening): this premium service is intended for professional deliveries that must be made early in the morning, before the recipient's activities start.
+Typically used in the automotive sectors (delivery of spare parts before garages open) or industrial sectors, LAO relies on night distribution circuits so that the parcel is delivered at dawn.
 A delivery proof is transmitted in real-time to the sender and the recipient is immediately informed by notification.

-- Delivery by appointment) "On Demand" service: specially designed for distribution to individuals (for example for e-commerce), the On Demand service allows the recipient to choose a personalized delivery slot.
-The end customer, informed of the shipment of their parcel, can interact to schedule the day and time slot that suits them best (including the possibility of a Saturday morning delivery).
+• Delivery by appointment) "On Demand" service: specially designed for distribution to individuals (for example, for e-commerce), the On Demand service allows the recipient to choose a personalized delivery time slot.
+The final customer, informed of the shipment of their parcel, can interact to schedule the day and time slot that suits them best (including the possibility of a Saturday morning delivery).
 This flexibility improves the delivery experience and reduces the risk of missed deliveries.

 When a parcel transits via the France Express network, its online tracking displays a series of successive statuses reflecting each stage of the journey.
 Below are the main tracking statuses used by France Express, along with their meaning: